 - icatibant (Firazyr)

-HAE can be life-threatening.
-Swelling in the throat can cause difficulty breathing and death.
+HAE can be life threatening.
+Swelling in the throat can cause difficulty breathing, and eventually death.
 Prompt treatment with intubation or tracheotomy can be life-saving.
 Hypovolemic shock due to loss of blood from blood vessels must be treated promptly with fluid replacement.

 If you have trouble breathing, seek immediate medical attention.